JeanMarcGoepfert/search/README.md

 On initialization, the JSON files are read into memory, and a seperate object is created for each set (user, orgs and tickets).

-On creations, the objects store the original dataset (in memory), and generate and store (in memory) an inverted index (as described above) of the dataset their dataset.
+On creations, the objects store the original dataset (in memory), and generate and store (in memory) an inverted index (as described above) of their dataset.

 The presentation layer is then initialized, which prompts the user for: